AurelienTran/Makefile/README.md

 ## Future work:
 * Add dist target to generate zip file containing the entire project.
-* Add run target to run the build program
+* Add run target to run the build program.
-* Add check target to run test on the build program (still have to think on how to do it)
+* Add check target to run test on the build program (still have to think on how to handle this).
+* Add Makefile for C++ Project.

 ## Authors:
 * Aurelien Tran (aurelien.tran@gmail.com)